 7- Safety Equipment: First aid, medical kit, oxygen cylinders, stretchers, etc. will be available at all the campsites to deal with emergencies.

-1- Transport to and from the base camp: We arrange shared taxis for trekkers from Dehradun to Barsu and drop you back from Barsu.
+1- Transport to and from the base camp: We arrange shared taxis for trekkers from Dehradun Railway Station to Barsu and drop you back from Barsu.
 This will cost approx. Rs.
-5,500/- one way per 5-6 seat vehicles.
+6,500/- one way per 5-6 seat vehicles (tentatively).
 You will have to share this value with the other trekkers.

 2- Food during transit to and from the base camp.

 3- Backpack offloading charges: Rs.
-1050/- for the full trek + 5% GST.
+1,000/- for the full trek + 5% GST.
 The backpack cannot weigh more than 9 kg.
 Suitcases/trolleys/duffel bags will not be allowed.
-Please note that charges will vary for the last minute offloading in case you decide to offload your bag after reaching Barsu.
+Please note that charges will vary for the last-minute offloading in case you decide to offload your bag after reaching Barsu.

 4- Anything apart from inclusions.